vanstinator/hass-raincloud/README.md

 1. Add a custom repo in HACS using this url `https://github.com/vanstinator/hass-raincloud`
 1. On your `Integrations` page in HACS you should now see a card for `Melnor Raincloud` Click `Install`.
 Reboot Home Assistant`.

+## Scheduling in Home Assistant
+The raincloud scheduler is powerful but the UI isn't the greatest.
+I've been using and highly recommend this combination of lovelace card and custom component to build my watering schedules https://community.home-assistant.io/t/scheduler-card-custom-component/217458

 ## Configuration

 To enable it the component add the following to your `configuration.yaml` file: